 According to John Badham, the scene of the jeep trying to crash through the gate at NORAD and turning over was an actual accident.
 The jeep was supposed to continue through the gate.
 They added the scene of the characters running from the jeep and down the tunnel and used the botched jeep stunt.

 The writers' main inspiration for the character of Professor Stephen Falken was Cambridge Professor Stephen Hawking.
 Hawking was originally approached to appear in the movie, but he declined because he didn't want the producers exploiting his disability.

-When the message for the tour group in NORAD is activated, the sound effect that plays is actually used in the video game Galaga, and can also be heard if you listen carefully when David is playing it in the beginning of the movie.
+When the message for the tour group in NORAD is activated, the sound effect that plays is actually used in the video game Galaga (1981).
+It can also be heard if you listen carefully when David is playing the game in the beginning of the movie.

 The computer in David's room is actually an IMSAI 8080.
 The person who supplied the computer for the film tells how Matthew Broderick saved a shooting day by figuring out a programming sequence for the keyboard on his own after instructions were lost.